Greyhound bloodwork values differ from other breeds. Check it out here.

 Listed below are vets we recommend, because they are very familiar with greyhounds who are sensitive to certain medicines, chemicals and anesthesia.

 If your Grey needs surgery for whatever reason (i.e., tumor removal, amputation), we want to strongly urge you to read this article, do some research on your own and talk to your vet.
 There has been an increasing number of greys losing their lives due to post-surgical bleeding.
-There is ongoing research into thIs problem in Greyhounds [C. Guillermo Couto, DVM at the Ohio State University College of Veterinary Medicine (https://greyhound.osu.edu/) has done extensive research on the topic] and all seem to agree that a post-surgical treatment of Amicar (a readily available and inexpensive drug) can help prevent death in these situations.
+There is ongoing research into thIs problem in Greyhounds [C. Guillermo Couto, DVM at the Ohio State University College of Veterinary Medicine (https://greyhound.osu.edu/) has done extensive research on the topic] and all seem to agree that a post-surgical treatment of Amicar (or tranexamic acid, a readily available and inexpensive drug) can help prevent death in these situations.
 Even if your vet has done blood work prior to the surgery and everything seems normal, there can still be unexpected post-surgical bleeding complications that almost always leads to death. http://vetmedicine.about.com/od/dogdiseasesconditions/a/GHWP-Interview.htm